 However, the vast majority of burglary charges involve theft, so all of the defenses available in a theft case will be available on a burglary case as well.
 For example, if a burglary of a dwelling charge is based solely upon the possession of recently stolen goods, the facts surrounding the acquisition of the stolen items will play a key role in defending the charges (See “Timing Can Be Everything In a Theft Case“).
 If the Accused has an explanation for his possession of recently stolen goods–and if that excuse is good enough–the charges may be dismissed (See “A Good Story May Get a Burglary and Theft Charge Dismissed“).What If They Have Fingerprints?

 Prosecutors love fingerprints and I don’t know why ,because evidence of fingerprints isn’t as damning as you might expect.
 The simple fact is, numerous Florida courts have overturned convictions based upon fingerprints.
 For example, in C.P.C. v.
 State, the Accused was convicted of burglary of a dwelling and grand theft.
 179 So.
 3d 376 (Fla.
 5th DCA 2015) Basically, an apartment was broken into and C.P.C.’s fingerprints were found on the broken glass.
 The court overturned the conviction because the state couldn’t prove when the fingerprints were left on the window. [for more on this, check out my article “Fingerprints Not Enough to Convict“]

 As you can see, the crime of burglary can be more complicated than expected.
-Much of the analysis requires an examination of both the act constituting "entry", and an analysis of the "intent to commit an offense" therein.
-When confronted with such accusations, it's best to contact a good local criminal defense attorney, I happen to know one right here in Central Florida.
-Give me a call and we'll discuss your options.
+Much of the analysis requires an examination of both the act constituting “entry”, and an analysis of the “intent to commit an offense” therein.
+When confronted with such accusations, it’s best to contact an Orlando burglary lawyer, I happen to know one right here in Central Florida.
+Give me a call and we’ll discuss your options.
 Thanks.